lwangdu/csmr/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is UCNRS block theme and build base on Twenty Twenty Two.
+This is the UCNRS block theme, based on the Twenty Twenty Two theme.